nicolefederici/js-basics-functions-readme/README.md

 But there are some advances here.
 We define the `dogName` and `dogBreed` in only one place.
-That means we can change things a bit easier now by changing these variables instead of using find-and-replace.
+That means we can change things a bit easier now by changing these variables instead of using find-and-replace (`2 * 6 = 12`) twelve times.

 Our problem now is that our function has the `dogName` and `dogBreed` locked in.
 If we could make it possible to tell each _call_ of the function "Hey use these `String`s instead" we could get more _general_.

-That's the purpose of _parameters_. _Parameters_ are locally-scoped variables that are only usable inside the function.
+That's the purpose of _parameters_. _Parameters_ are locally-scoped variables that are usable ("scoped") to inside the function.
 In our example, our variables `dogName` and `dogBreed` should become _parameters_.
 They're defined inside of the _function declaration's_ `()`.